 Muslims and members of ethnic communities in the Philippines are also not required to submit a marriage license, as long as they get married according to their customs.

-For the full list of marriage license exemptions, refer to Chapter 2 (Articles 27 to 34) of the Family Code of the Philippines.
+For the full list of marriage license exemptions, refer to Chapter 2 (Articles 27 to 34) of the Family Code.

-According to the PSA (4), the first registered marriage is the one considered valid.
-For example, if you had a civil wedding first before you married in a church, then the PSA will issue the marriage contract that was registered first at the local civil registrar.
+According to the PSA, the first registered marriage is the one considered valid.
+For example, if you had a civil wedding first before you got married in a church, then the PSA will issue the marriage contract that was registered first at the local civil registrar.

 On the other hand, if you had a church wedding without a civil wedding beforehand, the marriage is still recognized as legal in the Philippines.
 The marriage certificate you'll get from the PSA is the one you signed during your church rites.

-This guide is not a form of expert legal advice.
-It’s only meant to provide general guidelines on how to get married in the Philippines so that you know what to expect.
-You and your partner are primarily responsible for ensuring your compliance with the legal requirements for marriage in the country.
+Note that this guide is not a form of expert legal advice.
+It's only meant to provide general guidelines on how to get married, including how to get a marriage contract, so that you know what to expect during your wedding preparations.
+You and your partner are primarily responsible for ensuring your compliance with the legal requirements for marriage in the Philippines.

-- (3) List of Foreign Embassies in the Philippines, DFA website
+- List of Foreign Embassies in the Philippines (DFA website)